Desert Critters Trail

 Diet: Mule deer are primarily browsers which means they eat a variety of plant matter like leaves, twigs, bark, and shrubs.
 But they will also graze upon grasses and forbs.

-Role in Ecosystem: by browsing and grazing mule deer prevent overgrowth of the plants they consume.
+Role in Ecosystem: Through browsing and grazing, mule deer prevent overgrowth of the plants they consume.
 They also provide a food source for predators such as coyotes, mountain lions, and bears.

 Desert Adaptation: Mule deer are lighter in color than White-tailed Deer this helps keep cool in the heat.
 Their large ears help to dissipate heat and to hear predators coming in the wide-open landscapes of the Desert.
 Mule deer are also much more migratory than other species of deer, this helps them find water seasonally and escape harsh winters.
 Mule deer will be active mostly in the mornings and evenings when it is cooler, this a behavioral adaptation to the desert.

 North American Cougar (Mountain Lion): These expert predators used to span across the continental US Northern Mexico and southern Canada.
 They were extirpated from the eastern portion of their range due to hunting and habitat loss.
 Now Cougars can be found in the Western US and Canada as well as Northern Mexico.
 However, in recent years cougar sightings have been more common in the eastern US.

 Size: Males weigh 80-150 pounds, females are slightly smaller weighing 50-100 pounds.

 Appearance: Grayish Tan coat with lighter fur on their underside, their long tail has a black tip.
 Cougars have a similar body structure to a house cat however they are obviously much larger.

 Diet: Cougars are ambush predators typically hunting large animals like Deer and Elk, However, they will also consume small mammals like rodents, and even insects.